 Receptive language disorder means a child has difficulties understanding what is said to them.
 Another name for receptive language disorder is language comprehension deficit.
 In most cases, the child also has an expressive language disorder, which means they have trouble using spoken language.
 Hearing tests are required to make sure the problems aren't caused by hearing loss.
 Treatment options include speech–language therapy.

 Receptive language disorder means the child has difficulties with understanding what is said to them.
-The symptoms vary between individuals but, generally, problems with language comprehension usually begin before the age of four years.
+The symptoms vary between children but, generally, problems with language comprehension usually begin before the age of four years.

-Children need to understand language before they can use language effectively.
+Children need to understand spoken language before they can use language effectively.
 In most cases, the child with a receptive language problem also has an expressive language disorder, which means they have trouble using spoken language.

 Symptoms of receptive language disorder

 There is no standard set of symptoms that indicates receptive language disorder, since it varies from one child to the next.
 However, symptoms may include:

 - not seeming to listen when they are spoken to

 - appearing to lack interest when storybooks are read to them